Skip to main content

 Internal Stakeholders

-A CMS might be at the back-end of your business, but it’s at the front-end of many people’s minds.
-Decision makers, marketing managers, developers, and the IT team – they’re all directly affected by your choice of CMS.
 And that means you’ll want to involve all these stakeholders in the decision making process.
 Below are some of the usual suspects, and what they’ll be considering when it comes to picking the right system.

-Business and decision makers
+Business and Decision Makers

 A decision maker will be interested in more than just money.
-They’re looking for a future-proof CMS that can grow with the company.
+They’re looking for a future proof CMS that can grow with the company.

-Pricing models
+Pricing Models

 What will the lifetime cost of the system be?
 And is it worth the investment in the long term?